Islandora/scyllaridae/README.md

 You can specify which mimetypes the service can act on in `allowedMimeTypes`

 And specify different commands for different mimetypes in `cmdByMimeType`, or set the default command to run for all mimetypes with the `default` key.
+Here's another more [complex example YML](./scyllaridae.complex.yml).

 ```yaml
 allowedMimeTypes: